Updated for 2023

 Prado Regional Park

 Prado Regional Park is home to a 60-acre lake, as well as a campground, pedal boat rental facility, children’s playground, disc golf course, and more.
 Both experienced and novice anglers frequent Prado.
 The lake is stocked with trout from November to April and catfish from May to September.
 A state fishing license is required.
 Fishing workshops and derbies are also offered throughout the year.
 Check the website for additional details.

 32132 Castaic Lake Dr., Castaic, CA 91384

-There are two main areas here — the lower lake and the upper lake.
-Castaic Lake also has a 24-hour Fishing Pier available.
-On site you’ll also find a campground and picnic areas, making this a popular spot for families to spend some time in, as well as a location where you can rent any equipment you may need.
+There are two main areas at Castaic Lake — the lower lake and the upper lake.
+It also has a 24-hour Fishing Pier available.
+On-site you’ll also find a campground and picnic areas, making this a popular spot for families to spend some time, as well as a location where you can rent any equipment you may need.
 The lake is stocked with trout, catfish, and bass.
 Be sure to check the website for all applicable fishing rules.

 230 #B Stearns Wharf, Santa Barbara, CA 93101

 If you feel like driving up to Santa Barbara for the day, cast your line at Stearns Wharf.
 Fishing is free there, and you’ll find Stearns Wharf Bait and Tackle will have everything you may need.
 You can rent rods there if you don’t have your own.

 Huckleberry Kids Pond at Santa Ana River Lakes

 4060 E. La Palma Ave., Anaheim, CA 92807